BAD APPLE WARS

 - those abs doe

 Higa is the tall bad boy from the Bad Apples faction.
-He carries with him a white baseball (as his soul totem), that can explode as a bomb and can sometimes transform into a baseball bat.
+He carries with him a white baseball (as his soul totem), that can explode like a bomb and can sometimes transform into a baseball bat.
 He greatly respects Alma, calls him “aniki” (brother) and acts as Alma’s right hand.

 Higa is one of my favorite characters in BAW, maybe because I started with his route first or perhaps I’m just totally biased when it comes to Suwabe’s voice acting? lol.
-His route on the other hand was a little lacking as far as how his story was presented.
+His route, on the other hand, was a little lacking as far as how his story was presented.
 Although I enjoyed his cute little moments with the heroine in NEVAEH Academy, I think his happy ending was a little rushed?
 I actually, had to re-read his epilogue just to make sure I understood what was going on. lol I liked his backstory though and Higa in general, was a great character in the game and it would’ve been nice if his ending was given more thought and was explained better. (￣□￣」)

 - Soul Totem: Sketchbook and paint brush